100%

 GDD

 I wrote a GDD (Game Design Document) to keep track of each idea and how we should implement them.
-I did a section for the programmer and a section for the artists.
+I did a section for the programmers and a section for the artists.

 GDD 1